 Don’t forget to think about the whole scheme when paving a housing area, the sides and rear of the properties are important too.
 Not only will they need to compliment the front, but they are functional areas. to the front door give a great first impression and can match the or surrounding materials.
 Follow it around the side and make a smooth surface for visitors, bikes, pushchairs or even getting the wheelie bins out. in the garden can also create a focal point and with the right lighting and furniture, the patio paving will stand out among the neighbours.

 Here are a few ideas of how SureSet resin bound paving could help you…

-- A quick easy way to revitalise any paving is to lay SureSet over the top.
-SureSet can be laid over most existing paving including concrete and asphalt.
+- A quick easy way to revitalise any paving is to lay SureSet over the top. including concrete and asphalt.

 - SureSet permeable paving can be incorporated into SuDS schemes.
 Even when it is installed onto a non-permeable base, SureSet allows surface water to drain away and be harvested or discharged into drains or soak-aways.